trovu/trovu/Shortcut-URLs.md

 - A date in the future will be enforced.
 - Also relative inputs are possible.
 - Weekday abbreviations are understood, too.
 The language is assumed from the configured language.
-- With the attribute `output`, an output format based on [momentjs's format](https://momentjs.com/docs/#/parsing/string-formats/) can be specified.
+- With the attribute `output`, an output format based on [dayjs's format](https://day.js.org/docs/en/display/format) can be specified.
 Defaults to YYYY-MM-DD.

 Example input | Example output | Explanation
 ---|---|---